 Funerals are being significantly impacted by the current situation.
-There is a huge need for bereavement care, as well as adapting to short or even no ceremony at all.
+There is a huge need for bereavement care, as well as adapting to a short ceremony.
 This page will be updated regularly with resources to help you share God’s love and hope with those in your community.

-At present you are able to continue to hold small funeral services by the graveside and at the crematoria, keeping to guidelines of hygiene and social distancing.
+At present you are able to hold small funeral services (30 guests maximum) by the graveside and at the crematoria and inside churches, keeping to guidelines of hygiene and social distancing.

 Not attending a funeral is a very difficult experience for people, in spite of recent suggestions that ‘no fuss’ is a good idea.
 The reality is many will feel additional grief, especially if they could not say goodbye properly.